rspamd/rspamd.com/doc/configuration/composites.md

 Please note, that symbols are removed **after** composites pass.
 Hence, you cannot rely in one composite that some symbol has been removed by another composite.

 It is also possible to setup policies for composites regarding symbols enclosed within a composite expression.
-By default Rspamd **removes** symbols and weights that trigger composite with the composite itself.
+By default Rspamd **removes** symbols and weights that trigger the composite and replaces them with the symbol and weight of the composite itself.
 However, it is possible to change this setting by 2 ways.

 1. Set up removal policy for each symbol:
     * `~`: remove symbol only (weight is preserved)